drewtodd/drewtodd.github.io/_posts/2016-09-24-reporting-qualitative-data.md

 ## Affinity Analysis

-One tool you can use to wrangle a nebulous qualitative data study is the affinity analysis (aka: [affinity diagramming][1]).
+One tool you can use to wrangle a nebulous qualitative data study is affinity analysis (aka: [affinity diagramming][1]).
 You're basically taking qualitative observations and grouping them to find patterns.
 This is where sticky notes come in handy (and why UXers love them so much).

 Get into a room with the team.
 Divide the studies up amongst the group.
 Identify all of the issues (or observations, comments, expressed desires, etc.) and write each on a sticky note.
 When all is said and done, have the team put the stickies on a wall or table.
 Start sorting them into groups of similar stickies.